 - Collagen

 Asprey, who describes himself as a biohacker and health enthusiast, claims to have spent more than one million US dollars on his longevity routine to date.
-This enormous sum is based, among other things, on costly interventions such as stem cell treatments, NAD infusions, and regular [unclear - possibly a specific procedure or treatment].
-Red light therapy.
+This enormous sum is based, among other things, on costly interventions such as stem cell treatments, NAD infusions, and regular red light therapies.

 What does science say about the Bulletproof Diet?

-The ketogenic diet is also being investigated in the medical field, particularly in connection with epilepsy in children and its potential effects on cancer cells.
-However, research in this area shows mixed results.
+In the medical field, the ketogenic diet is also being studied, particularly in relation to epilepsy in children and potential effects on cancer cells.
+However, research shows mixed results in this area.

 But what happens in the long term?

-Reliable long-term studies are still lacking.
-The long-term effects of a diet in which up to 70% of calories come from fat are still unclear.
-However, most experts agree that those following a ketogenic diet should not do so without careful consideration or on a long-term basis.
+Reliable long-term studies are currently lacking.
+It is still unclear how a diet in which up to 70% of calories come from fat affects metabolism, heart health, and hormone balance over the years.
+Most experts, however, believe that those who follow a ketogenic diet should not do so unreflectively or permanently.

 Discipline is crucial

-Another problem: The Bulletproof Diet only works if you follow it consistently.
+Another problem: The Bulletproof Diet only works if you implement it consistently.
 Even small amounts of carbohydrates can throw the body out of ketosis – and thus weaken the desired effects.

-Therefore, anyone who chooses this diet needs not only discipline, but also a clear understanding of their own body.
+So, anyone who chooses this dietary style needs not only discipline but also a clear understanding of their own body.